 Additional Curriculum Requirements

-Completion of diagnostic exams in music history and music theory is required of all new graduate-level music students prior to enrollment in the ASU School of Music.
+Completion of diagnostic exams in musicology and music theory is required of all new graduate-level music students prior to enrollment in the ASU School of Music, Dance and Theatre.